 - Your expectations.
 Anticipate improvement, not perfection.
 If you expect cosmetic surgery to turn you into a movie star, you're bound to be disappointed.
 Don't count on surgery to save a rocky relationship, gain a promotion or improve your social life.

 - Expense.
 Cosmetic surgery isn't covered by most health insurance plans.
 The cost varies depending on the procedure, ranging from hundreds to thousands of dollars.
 Also, consider the cost of any follow-up care or additional corrective procedures.

 - Risks.
 Dissatisfaction is possible after any type of cosmetic surgery.
 Surgical complications are possible, too — including excessive bleeding or infection at the surgical site.

 - Recovery.
 After cosmetic surgery, you might need days, weeks or even months to recover.
 Understand the physical effects that might be part of your recovery, as well as how the surgery might affect aspects of your personal and professional life.

-If you decide to pursue cosmetic surgery, you'll probably have your choice of cosmetic surgeons.
-Choose one who specializes in the procedure you'd like to have done and is certified in the specialty by a board recognized by the American Board of Medical Specialties, such as the American Board of Plastic Surgery or the American Board of Facial Plastic and Reconstructive Surgery.
+If you decide to pursue cosmetic surgery, you'll probably have your choice of surgeons.
+Choose one who specializes in the procedure you'd like to have done and is certified in the specialty by a board recognized by the American Board of Medical Specialties.
 Beware of misleading certifications from unrecognized or self-designated boards.

-If you'll be having a procedure that requires general anesthesia, be sure that the operating facility has been accredited by a national- or state-recognized accrediting agency, such as The Joint Commission, or is licensed by the state in which the facility is located.
+If you'll be having a procedure that requires general anesthesia, be sure that the operating facility has been accredited by an accrediting agency, such as The Joint Commission, or is licensed by the state in which the facility is located.

 - Am I a good candidate for this procedure?
 Why or why not?